 See the Floats in Person

-If you are not an early morning person or don’t want to deal with the crowds of the parade, you can come and leisurely see the floats on Sierra Madre and Washington boulevards from 1-4 on January 2nd 9-4 on January 3.
+If you are not an early morning person or don’t want to deal with the crowds of the parade, you can come and leisurely see the floats on Sierra Madre and Washington boulevards from 1-5 on January 1st and 9-5 on January 2nd.
 You can buy the tickets from Sharp Seating.

 So, if being involved in the Rose Parade is on your bucket list, don’t let another year go by without being part of it!
-Get your flower on, you won’t regret it!
-It is a great addition to a holiday time visit to California.
+Get your flower on.
+You won’t regret it!
+It is an excellent addition to a holiday time visit to California.